-Broad scale marine zoning is a management tool that has been used around the world and could be developed in the Baltic Sea to protect biological diversity of the marine environment and sensitive marine resources from overuse and to separate conflicting uses.
-The seeds of such a zoning system can be seen in the existing spatial controls such as routing measures for maritime traffic, various protected areas and fisheries closures.
+Broad scale marine planning has been used around the world, and could be developed in the Baltic Sea, to protect biological diversity of the marine environment and sensitive marine resources from overuse as well as to separate conflicting uses.
+The seeds of such a planning system can be seen in the existing spatial controls such as routing measures for maritime traffic, various protected areas and fisheries closures.
+The new HELCOM Recommendation on development of broad-scale marine spatial planning principles in the Baltic Sea area is a step towards such a planning system.